Werner-Staeblein/Project-4/README.md

 # Features

+## Customized 404 Error Page

+**<span style="color:red">Reminder: Screenshot still needed for the 404 page</span>**

+To enhance user engagement and experience, a customized 404 error page has been implemented.
+This approach prevents the display of generic error messages and ensures that users encountering errors are provided with a more informative and user-friendly response.

+### Key Features of the Customized 404 Page:

+- **User Engagement and Experience**:
+  - The customized 404 page is designed to support user engagement by providing a more tailored response to errors, avoiding the display of a generic error message.
+  - It helps maintain user satisfaction by offering clear and helpful feedback when an error occurs.

+- **Design Integration**:
+  - The 404 page design is fully integrated with the overall design of the website, ensuring a consistent look and feel.
+  - It allows users to easily navigate back to the page where the error was encountered, minimizing disruption to their experience.

+- **User-Centric Approach**:
+  - This user-centric design reinforces the website’s commitment to providing a good user experience.

 # Technologies

 This is a full-stack (front-end/back-end) project with the primary use of HTML, CSS, and Python.
 The backend uses the Python framework Django.